 OK, let’s dive in and take a look at their advantages, disadvantages, and what factors to consider before you buy.

 What Are Vacuum Sealer Bags?

-So, for example by using sealer bags for your towels or other clothes, you can get extra space in your closet while keeping the dust and moisture free.
-Great if, for example, you decide to store away your winter clothes during the summer or of you are just one fo those folks who hate to ever thrown things out.
+So, for example, by using sealer bags for your towels or other clothes, you can get extra space in your closet while keeping the dust and moisture free.
+Great if, for example, you decide to store away your winter clothes during the summer or if you are just one of those folks who hate to ever throw things out.

 They are great for storing all kinds of food so, for example, if you work during the day you can cook your food at night and can keep it in a sealed bag in the refrigerator before taking that food for lunch the next day.

 Many people also make food in advance for social events or family gatherings.
 This can be a great time saver, especially if you are cooking for a large number of people.